Nationalism, Communism, Socialism and Capitalism: Explained

 The above definition pinpoints capitalism as a social, political, and economic system that succeeded feudalism based upon recognition of the rights of private parties to choose how to employ their labour and capital in markets as indicated by market forces and not traditions.

 One group of people own what’s called the means of production (land, factories, etc.)these are the capitalists.
-Another group of people work in this factories etc., and the first group pay them some money for their work, but take much more for themselves, these are the workers.
+Another group of people work in these factories etc., and the first group pay them some money for their work, but take much more for themselves, these are the workers.

 It is based on the principle that, ‘rich becomes richer and poor becomes poorer’ thus promotes inequality.